Securing Prometheus Scraping for Istio Sidecar and Gateway

 Patch the

-Gatewayresource to enable the secure listeners:$ cat <<'EOF' > /tmp/gateway-api-secure-metrics-patch.yaml
+Gatewayresource to enable the secure listeners:$ cat <<EOF > /tmp/gateway-api-secure-metrics-patch.yaml

 spec: infrastructure: annotations: proxy.istio.io/config: | proxyMetadata: ENVOY_SECURE_METRICS_PORT: "15091" ENVOY_SECURE_MERGED_METRICS_PORT: "15092" prometheus.istio.io/secure-port: "15092" prometheus.io/path: "/stats/prometheus" EOF $ kubectl patch gateway istio-ingressgateway -n istio-system –type=merge –patch-file=/tmp/gateway-api-secure-metrics-patch.yaml